Putty Valley, 2025.

 • 60KL Rainwater Collection – Tank is fitted with 65mm Storz fitting for firefighters along with fire hose reel at shed and house.

-• Putty Passiv achieves Passivhaus Plus certification, heating & cooling demand of 13kWh/m2a, airtightness of 0.6 air changes per hour @50 pascals.
+• Putty Passiv achieves the internationally recognised Passivhaus ‘Plus’ certification, with a heating & cooling demand of 13kWh/m2a, airtightness of 0.6 air changes per hour @50 pascals.
+The Plus certification means the home is certified to produce more energy than it uses, year round.

 • BAL-40 detailing and specification that mitigates the impact of embers, debris, heat, and flames, from a potential bushfire.